 Limited Liability Protection

-Another advantage of forming a subsidiary is that there is existence of limited liability.
-A subsidiary on the other hand is an affiliated legal entity, thus the parent company is legally responsible for its investment made on the subsidiary.
-In the context of a significantly dynamic market such as India, this protection is necessary to eliminate risks.
+Another advantage of forming a subsidiary is the existence of limited liability.
+A subsidiary, on the other hand, is an affiliated legal entity; thus, the parent company is legally responsible for its investment in the subsidiary.
+In the context of a highly dynamic market like India, this protection is necessary to mitigate risks.

 Tax Benefits